KshitijKapoor8/KshitijKapoor8/README.md

 ### I'm Kshitij!
 #### I am a programmer, hacker, and software engineering enthusiast.
-#### I am passionate about creating robust backends utilizing modern, cutting edge technologies.
+#### I am passionate about creating robust systems utilizing modern, cutting edge technologies.

 - 🔭 I’m currently working on...
     - A complex backend using **Hono 🔥** and **MySQL + Prisma 🌈**